Quiz 4

 The error logs have been saved to error_logs.txt.

-The contents of error_logs.txt
+The contents of error_logs.txt should be:

 error_logs.txt